Lyon airport to become Virtually Interlined with ground transport

 The decrease in connecting time will result in the airport’s better catchment, higher customer satisfaction, and new connections for lower prices.

 Following the recent airport optimization, passengers can now book a journey involving different modes of transport.
 They can combine trains, buses, and planes into a single itinerary.
 Moreover, they will have access to the Kiwi.com Guarantee, which can cover the costs of any missed connection.

 Our Virtual Interlining massively increases the range of travel options

 What’s more, the airport boasts exceptionally good connectivity with its catchment area.
-Kiwi.com’s optimisation makes sure that travellers can now easily reach Lyon’s city centre and other cities in France and Italy.
+Kiwi.com’s optimization makes sure that travelers can now easily reach Lyon’s city centre and other cities in France and Italy.